 WINE BY AIRBack to Top of List

-Photo by: @tiffanyevita
+Photo courtesy: @tiffanyevita

 Let’s start a SLO CAL shining gem: wine.
 You may choose to be chauffeured in Elegant Image Limousine's array of luxury coaches or SLO Safe Ride’s LandJet.
 Did you know you can also travel by air to your favorite winery?
 Paso Air Tours, by Sinton Helicopters, delivers custom tours and packages for up to four passengers to taste wine.
 You’ll spend about an hour in the air and land at three of 20 approved wineries to land at.
 Add on a decadent picnic lunch, and your afternoon journey could reach upwards of $5,000.
 So you have your afternoon booked?
 What about a morning flight with Balloons Over Paso?
 Take a silent flight over 2,000 feet in the air above vineyards and a chance to see the Pacific Ocean.
 With your FAA-certified pilot, enjoy your hour-long flight with your closest partner for $1,500.
 And afterward, enjoy a complimentary bottle of sparkling wine to toast the day ahead.